One minute guide: Start in Leeds

 Research shows that young people are most likely to turn first of all to parents, carers or teachers for help and advice about planning for their future.
 Other practitioners such as personal advisors, learning mentors and youth workers also offer this support.

-Employers can profile their business on Start in Leeds so that young people are able to understand more about the businesses in the city.
-If you have any comments, queries or feedback on the site, please email support@startprofile.com.
+Start in Leeds is available.
+If you have any comments, queries or feedback on the Start in Leeds website, please email support@u-explore.com.

 Printable version